A complete list of all the martial arts weapons

 C

-• Chinese spear – Traditionally known as the “king of all weapons” it can be found on various lengths (but always more the than the height of the practitioner) and with different types of tips (with 1-3 tips) and with a red ornament at the base the metal part
+• Chinese spear – Traditionally known as the “king of all weapons” it can be found on various lengths (but always more than the height of the practitioner) and with different types of tips (with 1-3 tips) and with a red ornament at the base the metal part

 D

-• Dao – A chinese single bladed sword (saber); there exist many types but the common aspect is that its tip is flaring
+• Dao – A Chinese single-bladed sword (saber); there exist many types but the common aspect is that its tip is flaring

 • Double hammers – A couple of big hammers with a long handle, sometimes with a parallelepiped at the top, sometimes with other shapes (eg. with triangular faces)